poVoq/conversejs-ubports/README.md

 - [ ] Alternative theme support?

 ## Future plans
-If I can get some help to adapt a Ubports push-notification compatible XEP-0357: Push Notifications Push Service application, I would like to enable this in ConverseJS and might host it together with an Ejabberd XMPP server.
+If I can get some help to adapt a Ubports push-notification compatible XEP-0357: Push Notifications Push Service application, I would like to enable this in ConverseJS.

 ## License